txbb1223/WF/README.md

 * Please see CppPythonWrapper for Step 3 and 4.
 Some writeup in Step3and4.txt.

 Task2:
 * Please see Task2.sln.
-The code uses void* and pointer to member to sort vector of any custom type (by template).
+* Note that in Main, the code uses void* and pointer to member to sort vector of any custom type (by template).
 It aims to be as generic as poosible.
 However, it won't compile due to C++ won't allow conversion between void* and T::*memberPtr (also tried casting but didn't work).
 Can't figure out.
+* Main2 provides a less generic comparator that only works for MyStruct in the example.
+Can compile, run and work correctly.